KianIsDev/ObsidianBackups/README.md

 simply follow the instructions for either Linux or WSL.
 This information will be stored in a file called **obsidian.path**.
 If you want to change this command in the future, simply edit the file or delete it and you will be prompted once you run the script again.

+## Create your first Vault
+You will find a directory called **Vaults**.
+This is where all your Obsidian vaults should be created/pasted.
+To demonstrate exactly what i mean, please notice the **Test** vault already created inside the directory.
+Feel free to play around with it as you want.

+When you are ready to create your own vaults, just add them to the **Vaults** directory.

 # Helpful tips